Henning Wehn: Approach to comedy

-Wehn's comedy frequently employs common stereotypes about Germans, with critic Brian Logan noting in UK daily newspaper The Guardian in 2015: "Wehn has made a career out of sending up and celebrating German stereotypes.
+Wehn's comedy frequently employs common stereotypes about Germans, with critic Brian Logan noting in The Guardian in 2015: "Wehn has made a career out of sending up and celebrating German stereotypes.
 But that particular ingredient is lower in the new show's mix – with abundant TV and radio credits to his name, Wehn is now well enough established to joke not only about who he is, but what he thinks".

 Political views

-Wehn's views have been described as right-wing by The Times and Richard Wilson, executive producer of Have I Got News For You.
-In an article on left wing stand-up, Stewart Lee describes him as occupying "[a] broadly libertarian position".
+Wehn's views have been described as "on the right" by The Times and by Richard Wilson, executive producer of Have I Got News for You.
+In an article analysing left-wing stand-up comedy, Stewart Lee describes Wehn as occupying "[a] broadly libertarian position".